angular/angular/aio/content/guide/deprecations.md

 ### Input setter coercion

-Since the `strictTemplates` flag has been introduced in Angular the compiler has been able to type-check input bindings to the declared input type of the corresponding directive.
+Since the `strictTemplates` flag has been introduced in Angular, the compiler has been able to type-check input bindings to the declared input type of the corresponding directive.
-When a getter/setter pair is being used for the input it may be desirable to let the setter accept a broader set of types than what is returned by the getter, for example when the setter first converts the input value.
+When a getter/setter pair is used for the input, the setter might need to accept more types than the getter returns, such as when the setter first converts the input value.
 However, until TypeScript 4.3 a getter/setter pair was required to have identical types so this pattern could not be accurately declared.

 To mitigate this limitation, it was made possible to declare [input setter coercion fields](guide/template-typecheck#input-setter-coercion) in directives that are used when type-checking input bindings.